 With respect to email and other daily tasks, set regular times in your calendar to check, prioritize, file, and respond.
 Block time to work on longer projects and don’t check email during those time periods.

-Although this resource is about incorporating productivity strategies into your life, there’s more to it than that.
 Productivity requires proper prioritization.
 And that’s what we’re talking about today!
 Because your first priority must be you.

 At the end of the day, prioritization (and hence productivity) is all about your mentality and what you choose to prioritize as a result.
 Your mindset shift goes hand in hand with becoming peacefully productive.